 13 April Auction results and Forex Allocations

 |Purpose||Amount Allotted SME Auction (US$)||Amount Allotted Main Auction (US$)|

-- 23 main auctions and 17 SME auctions have now been held since the auction system began.
+- There have been 36 main auctions and 30 SME auctions since the auction system began

 - The average rate is to be used with caution.
 Please read our explanation on why the rate is to be treated as a rough guide rather than used for internal calculations

 - Reasons for disqualification include things like the need for the foreign currency not being on the priority list, the bidding company has what appears to be adequate foreign currency in their accounts, companies that seem like they are externalising etc.

 - What all this means is that demand for foreign currency still far outstrips supply and